-Use the 3-step "logroll" method to get out of bed for at least 6 weeks.
+Use the 3-step "logroll" method to get out of bed.

-1. Before you move your feet off the bed, roll onto your side, with your knees bent.
+Before you move your feet off the bed, roll onto your side, with your knees bent.

-Move your feet off the bed.
+2. Move your feet off the bed.

 Use your arms to push your body up to a sitting position.

 Try to keep your abdomen relaxed.